 This year, the Council set a cash operating budget of \$104 million to deliver a range of services.
-These services included maintaining our local parks, community facilities and libraries, providing important community services including

-City Rangers, emergency management and public health, and maintaining our roads, drainage and footpath networks.
+These services included maintaining our least parks, community facilities our local parks, community facilities and libraries, providing important community services including City Rangers, emergency management and public health, and maintaining our roads, drainage and footpath networks.